rasatpc/WeatherButton/README.md

 * sudo dnf install cutycapt ImageMagick

 # For DE and WM
-, make one folder and copy the content to it:
+Make one folder and copy the content to it:
 * $ mkdir ~/WeatherB

 Updates weather button every 15 minutes, edit script ~/wStartup.sh line 46.